victorioussolutionsltd/turbo_categories/README.md

-## NestJS & NextJS Categories project with Turborepo
+## NestJS & React Flow Categories project with Turborepo

 Make sure your browser plugin is configured also for PATCH requests: